Kathleen Lynn: Personal life

-Lynn's family didn't approve of her role in the rising.
+Lynn's family didn't approve of her role in the Rising.
 In fact, at the time, Lynn's family were so disgusted with her activities that they would not let her return home to Cong, County Mayo, for Christmas.
 She instead had to spend Christmas 1917 with her aunt Florence in Dublin.
-She did the same the following year, though she longed to spend Christmas with her family in Mayo.
+She did the same the following year.
 This personal split was eventually settled before her father's death in 1923.

 Lynn lived in Rathmines from 1903 to her death in 1955, sharing her home with her life partner Madeleine ffrench-Mullen.
 She also had a holiday cottage in Glenmalure, County Wicklow - not far from Glendalough where a number of her Wynne cousins lived.
-She left the cottage to An Óige, the Irish youth hostel association on her death.
+She left the cottage to An Óige, the Irish youth hostel association, on her death.

+Lynn wrote a diary from Easter 1916 until 1955, beginning with her involvement in the 1916 Rising until two months before her death.

 Education

 In 1891 Lynn went as a boarder to Alexandra College, Dublin, from where she matriculated in 1893 from the Royal University of Ireland.
 From October 1897 Lynn took classes at the Catholic University of Ireland's school of medicine in Cecilia Street, Dublin, and in the Royal College of Surgeons of Ireland.
 In 1898 she won the Barker anatomical prize awarded by the college.
 She graduated MB BCh BAO from the Royal University of Ireland in 1899.
 Lynn conducted her internships at Holles Street Hospital (1897–99), the Rotunda Hospital (1899), the Royal Victoria Eye and Ear Hospital (1899), and at the Richmond Lunatic Asylum.
 In 1898 Lynn was appointed the first woman resident doctor at Dublin's Adelaide Hospital, but staff opposition to her appointment meant she did not take up the post.
 She completed postgraduate work in the United States in the early 1900s before working as a duty doctor at hospitals in the city of Dublin as part of her wider general practice based at her home at 9 Belgrave Road, Rathmines, Dublin.
 Lynn became a fellow of the Royal College of Physicians of Ireland in 1909, and was promoted to clinical assistant in the Royal Victoria Eye and Ear Hospital in the same year.